-- If you wish to sweeten your almond milk, stir in sugar, maple syrup, or honey, etc. To sweeten with a pitted date, return the milk to the clean blender, add the date and puree once again.
+- If you wish to sweeten your almond milk, stir in sugar, maple syrup or honey, etc. To sweeten with a pitted date, return the milk to a clean blender, add the date and puree once again.

 - Store almond milk in a glass jar in the refrigerator for up to a few days.